mangdangroboticsclub/mini_pupper_ros/README.md

 ## 2.Quick Start Guide
 ### 2.1 Calibration
 Through this script, you can calibrate the angle of every servo in one turn.
-Just input the angles.
+Just input the angles.</br>
+The hip and shank should be horizontal, and the ham should be vertical.
 ```sh
 roslaunch servo_interface calibrate.launch
 ```